Traceable mixnets

 \section{Introduction}

-A mixnet is a cryptographic primitive used for anonymous messaging.
-At a high level, it takes as input a list of ciphertexts, each encrypting some sensitive personal data.
-The mixnet, which consists of a series of \emph{mix-servers}, processes these ciphertexts and outputs a list of decryptions of the ciphertexts in a randomly permuted order \cite{Chaum-mixnet}.
-The secret permutation that links the ciphertexts with their corresponding plaintexts is shared across the mix-servers so that unless a threshold number of them are compromised, this permutation remains completely hidden.
-Using \emph{verifiable mixnets} \citep{mixnet-sok}, it is also possible to publicly \emph{prove} to a verifier that the output list is obtained correctly by permuting and decrypting each element of the input list, such that the linkages between the ciphertexts and the plaintexts remain completely hidden.

-In general, a mixnet can be used to hide correlations between different attributes of personal data while maintaining their integrity.
-Assume that the $i^{\text{th}}$ individual's data is split into two sets of attributes $(\vc{u}{i}, \vc{v}{i})$, where $\vc{u}{i}$ and $\vc{v}{i}$ cannot be made public together for privacy reasons.
-For example, $\vc{u}{i}$ may contain -- or may be easily linked to -- a personal id, an ethnic attribute or demographic/geographic information, and $\vc{v}{i}$ may contain a sensitive outcome like a vote in an election or an infectious disease test report.
-The correlation between $\vc{u}{i}$ and $\vc{v}{i}$ can be hidden by encrypting the attributes $\vc{v}{i}$ to obtain ciphertexts $\vc{c}{i}$, uploading $\vc{u}{i}$ along with $\vc{c}{i}$ to an input list, and feeding the list of ciphertexts $\ve{c}$ as the mixnet input.
+A mixnet is a cryptographic primitive used for anonymous messaging, specifically for unlinking the identity information of data providers with the sensitive data they provide.
+Let $\vc{u}{i}$ denote the identity information of the $i^{\text{th}}$ individual and $\vc{v}{i}$ denote the sensitive data they contribute.
+For example, in a secure electronic voting context where mixnets are commonly used, $\vc{u}{i}$ may contain a voter id and $\vc{v}{i}$ may contain the vote.
+The link between $\vc{u}{i}$ and $\vc{v}{i}$ is hidden by encrypting $\vc{v}{i}$ to obtain ciphertexts (encrypted votes) $\vc{c}{i}$, uploading $\vc{u}{i}$ along with $\vc{c}{i}$ to an input list, and feeding the list of ciphertexts $\ve{c}$ as the mixnet input.